- How Your Beliefs Affect Your Reality

-That’s the difference between a positive self belief and a negative self belief.
+And that is the difference between a positive self belief and a negative self belief.

 So now we’ve been smacked in the face with a new understanding of why self beliefs matter so much, what the hotcakes we gonna do about it?

-Grab yourself a little notebook.
+- Grab yourself a little notebook.
 In that notebook, write down every negative self belief that runs through your mind.

-- Go through your list on by one and act in spite of the negative belief.
+- Go through your list one by one and act in spite of the negative belief.

 So.
 Find your negative beliefs about yourself, write them down, and then act in spite of them.

 .
 Think about the thing you’re struggling with—weight loss, for instance.
 Now write down the thoughts that come to mind:

 - I’ll never be fit because I’m too lazy to exercise.

 - There’s just not enough time in the day to workout

 - People will judge me if they see my fat ass running